omerpeled6/Autonomous-Taxi-service/README.md

 Timer.jsx - Displays a live timer that resets every 20 seconds, representing the interval at which new ride requests are generated.

+Box.jsx - A reusable component used to wrap other components (e.g., TaxiGraph, OrderQueue) with consistent styling.
+Provides a container with padding, rounded corners, background color, and shadow, making it easy to maintain a clean and uniform layout.

 **Utility Functions Explained**